Investment casting

 Investment casting is an industrial process based on lost-wax casting, one of the oldest known metal-forming techniques.
 The term "lost-wax casting" can also refer to modern investment casting processes.

 Investment casting has been used in various forms for the last 5,000 years.
 In its earliest forms, beeswax was used to form patterns necessary for the casting process.
 Today, more advanced waxes, refractory materials and specialist alloys are typically used for making patterns.
 Investment casting is valued for its ability to produce components with accuracy, repeatability, versatility and integrity in a variety of metals and high-performance alloys.

 The fragile wax patterns must withstand forces encountered during the mould making.
 Much of the wax used in investment casting can be reclaimed and reused.
 Lost-foam casting is a modern form of investment casting that eliminates certain steps in the process.

 Investment casting is so named because the process invests (surrounds) the pattern with refractory material to make a mould, and a molten substance is cast into the mold.
 Materials that can be cast include stainless steel alloys, brass, aluminium, carbon steel and glass.
-The cavity inside the refractory mould is an exact duplicate of the desired part.
+The cavity inside the refractory mould is a slightly oversized but otherwise exact duplicate of the desired part.
 Due to the hardness of refractory materials used, investment casting can produce products with exceptional surface qualities, which can reduce the need for secondary machine processes.

-Water glass and silica sol investment casting are the two primary investment casting methods nowadays.
+Water glass and silica sol investment casting are the two primary investment casting methods currently in use.
 The main differences are the surface roughness and cost of casting.
 Water glass method dewaxes into the high-temperature water, and the ceramic mould is made of water glass quartz sand.
 Silica sol method dewaxes into the flash fire, and silica sol zircon sand makes the ceramic mould.
 Silica sol method costs more but has the better surface than the water glass method.

 The process can be used for both small castings of a few ounces and large castings weighing several hundred pounds.
+However, it is most suitable for small parts at large volumes.
 It can be more expensive than die casting or sand casting, but per-unit costs decrease with large volumes.
 Investment casting can produce complicated shapes that would be difficult or impossible with other casting methods.
 It can also produce products with exceptional surface qualities and low tolerances with minimal surface finishing or machining required.

+The technical and trade organization for the global investment casting industry is the Investment Casting Institute and the trade magazine for the industry is INCAST Magazine.